cfpb/sheer/README.md

 Sheer will contain:

-- tools for loading appropriately structured, on-disk content (HTML and Markdown, with Jekyll-style metadata) into elasticsearch
+- Tools for loading arbitrary content (via the [processors](https://github.com/rosskarchner/sheer/wiki/Extending-Sheer#processors) into elsaticsearch
-- a web server that combines on-disk configuration and templates with data in elasticsearch
+- a web server that combines on-disk configuration and templates with data in elasticsearch, and [other API's](https://github.com/rosskarchner/sheer/wiki/Extending-Sheer#lookup)
 - scripts for pre-generating HTML from said configuration and elasticsearch data.

 Why Sheer?
 Why not Jekyll?